 Audioengine HD3Full Review

 The Audioengine HD3 speakers emphasize lower notes, but the mids sound fantastic.
 If you want to sing along to your favorite songs while cleaning the house, these are for you.
 The speakers sound good, but they fall short when compared to some other high-end studio monitors.
 So, why is it our top pick?
 Well, besides being able to hardwire these directly into your computer, these come with Bluetooth connectivity with aptX for higher quality streaming (or AAC if you’re on an iOS device).
 Switching between your computer and a friends smartphone is seamless and makes using them for fun that much easier.
-The downside to these speakers is pretty obvious, and it comes in the form of a $399 price tag.
-But if you have money to blow, these won’t let you down.
+The downside to these speakers is pretty obvious, and it comes in the form of the price tag.
+But if you have money to invest, these won’t let you down.

 What you should know about the best computer speakers